 Is anyone such a fool as to suppose that out of six thousand girls in Lowell, sixty would be there if they could help it?
 Whenever I raise the point that it is immoral to shut us up in a room twelve hours a day in the most monotonous and tedious employment I am told that we have come to the mills voluntarily and we can leave when we will.
 Voluntarily! … the whip which brings us to Lowell is necessity.
 We must have money; a father’s debts are to be paid, an aged mother to be supported, a brother’s ambition to be aided and so the factories are supplied.
 Is this to act from free will?
 Is this freedom?
 To my mind it is slavery.

 The mill girls' petitions, with 2,139 signatures, led to one of the earliest legislative hearings on factory conditions.
-But to the dismay of the mill girls, the chairman of the committee was Rep. William Schouler.
+But to the dismay of the mill girls, Rep. William Schouler chaired the committee.

-Schouler may have tried to intimidate the mill girls by insisting they testify before the committee – something women hadn’t done before.
+Schouler may have tried to intimidate the mill girls by insisting they testify before the committee – something women had never done before.

 The mill girls, undaunted, told the committee of too-short meal breaks and dangerous air polluted by cotton dust and smoke from oil lamps.
 The committee took their testimony, visited the mills and talked to the mill agents.
 The committee finally concluded ‘the remedy is not with us.’
 The remedy was in ‘a less love for money, and a more ardent love for social happiness and intellectual superiority.'